Dinesh-Wasnik/aicampaign/README.md

 ## Project Requirement
-- You can setup project xampp or wampp software
+- You can setup project on xampp or wampp software
 - Laragon software is recommended.